Action principles: Fixed events

-The constraint $\Delta t = t_2 - t_1$ means that we only consider paths taking the same time, as well as connecting the same two points $\mathbf{q}(t_1)$ and $\mathbf{q}(t_2)$.
+The constraint Δt = t_{2} − t_{1} means that we only consider paths taking the same time, as well as connecting the same two points q(t_{1}) and q(t_{2}).
 The Lagrangian $L = T - V$ is the difference between kinetic energy and potential energy at each point on the path.
-Solution of the resulting equations gives the world line $\mathbf{q}(t)$.
+Solution of the resulting equations gives the world line q(t).
 Starting with Hamilton's principle, the local differential Euler–Lagrange equation can be derived for systems of fixed energy.
-The action $S$ in Hamilton's principle is the Legendre transformation of the action in Maupertuis' principle.
+The action $S$ in Hamilton's principle is the Legendre transformation of the action in Maupertuis's principle.

 Classical field theory

 The concepts and many of the methods useful for particle mechanics also apply to continuous fields.
 The action integral runs over a Lagrangian density, but the concepts are so close that the density is often simply called the Lagrangian.

 Quantum action principles

 For quantum mechanics, the action principles have significant advantages: only one mechanical postulate is needed, if a covariant Lagrangian is used in the action, the result is relativistically correct, and they transition clearly to classical equivalents.

 Both Richard Feynman and Julian Schwinger developed quantum action principles based on early work by Paul Dirac.
 Feynman's integral method was not a variational principle but reduces to the classical least action principle; it led to his Feynman diagrams.
 Schwinger's differential approach relates infinitesimal amplitude changes to infinitesimal action changes.